Facts about Muhammad Ali

 Charismatic, outspoken and nicknamed “The Greatest,” heavyweight boxing champion Muhammad Ali was the dominant heavyweight fighter of the 1960s and 1970s.
 Later in life he became an icon of African-American pride and one of the most famous athletes in the world.

 Later that year, Clay joined the Nation of Islam and changed his name to Muhammad Ali.
 Citing his Islamic faith, Ali refused to serve in the U.S. military during the war in Vietnam; his heavyweight title was revoked and he was sentenced to five years in prison for draft evasion.
 The U.S. Supreme Court reversed the conviction in 1971, and Ali returned to boxing.

 He had a long-running rivalry with fellow heavyweight Joe Frazier, whom he fought three times: Ali lost the first match in 1971, but won rematches in 1974 and 1975.
-Ali also defeated George Foreman in the famous 1974 “Rumble in the Jungle” held in Kinshasa, Zaire.
+Muhammad Ali also defeated George Foreman in the famous 1974 “Rumble in the Jungle” held in Kinshasa, Zaire.
 Though his skills declined markedly in later years, Ali kept boxing until 1981, when he retired with a record of 56-5 in his 61 professional fights.

 In later years, Muhammad Ali suffered from Parkinson’s Disease, a motor-skills illness which slowed his movement and left him mostly unable to speak in public.
 Still, he remained one of the world’s best-known and most popular athletes; his 1996 appearance to light the ceremonial flame at the Summer Olympics in Atlanta was an especially nostalgic occasion.